Jictyvoo/MoonJohn/README.md

 ### switchSubscene(subscene, [args])

 Is like "switchScene" method, the difference is that you will use subscenes instead scenes.
-Args works like message from switchScene function
+Args works like message from switchScene function.

 ### exitSubscene()

 For now you can only have one subscene, so, to exit this subscene, just need to use this method, then you will be back to the current scene.

-### entering() goingOut()
+### entering(previousSceneName) goingOut(newSceneName)

 When writting your scene, you can write these functions, that will be called when are entering in that scene, ou exiting that scene.
+MoonJohn also give to both methods the previous/new scene name.

 ### setTransition(update, draw, [callWhenOver])

 In this function, you can pass the transition function update and draw, so, in every update call by love, the transition update will be called.
-And the callWhenOver is a callback that will run when the transition is over
+And the callWhenOver is a callback that will run when the transition is over.

 ### isTransitionOver()

-Returns true if the transition is over
+Returns true if the transition is over.

 ### setDefaultTransition(transition)

 Receive a function that generates the update and draw functions for transition.
 When this function is called every switchScene and previousScene will call a transition.
-If you want to disable the transitions just call this function without a argument
+If you want to disable the transitions just call this function without a argument.

 ## Transitions

-An example of transition can be seen in the Transitions file, that already have the fadeout transition, others will be added soon
+An example of transition can be seen in the Transitions file, that already have the fadeout transition, others will be added soon.